Apricot Computers: 1990–2000

+Apricot's long-running pattern of investing in technical innovation, and complete end-to-end system design and manufacture created technically excellent computers but meant that Apricot was slow to adapt as the global market grew and changed.
+By the mid-1990s major PC OEMs such as Compaq and Hewlett-Packard were outsourcing their own complete end-to-end system design and manufacture to Original Design Manufacturers (ODMs) based in Taiwan, and were moving at least some of their manufacturing to cheaper locations overseas.
+Apricot was comparatively slow in adopting this method of manufacturing, even though a motherboard designed and manufactured in Asia cost as little as a third of the cost of design and testing in Birmingham and manufacture in Scotland.

-In April 1990 ACT's Apricot computer manufacturing business was bought by Mitsubishi, with ACT retaining only the software side.
+In April 1990 ACT's Apricot computer manufacturing business was bought by Mitsubishi Electric Corporation (MELCO), with ACT retaining only the software side.
 This essentially marked the end of their unique design style.
 Subsequent products were far more conventional designs.

 In 1991, Apricot were the largest partner in a consortium developing a completely new computer-aided dispatch system (LASCAD) for the London Ambulance Service.
 The IT firm won the contract by significantly underbidding other proposals.
 Though a later inquiry's examination of the Apricot computer hardware aspect revealed no major problems, the end-to-end solution by the consortium of providers failed disastrously on its first day in full operation, and is often used a case study in the failure of IT project management.

 Mitsubishi Electric Apricot models during the 1990s included workstations, LAN terminals and notebooks.

 In June 1999 the Glenrothes factory stopped production and in October 1999, Apricot-Mitsubishi European operations were closed.
 Apricot's assets were sold.
 A management buyout resulted in a new company, Network Si UK Ltd. It lasted from 2001 to 2014.

-Apricot return (2008)
+Established in 1992, ACT Network Si was originally a "network-based systems integration" division of the software and services business, ACT Group Plc, which remained independent of the Mitsubishi-acquired business.

+2008–2012

-In 2008 a new, independent company was launched in the UK, with its first product coming out in October 2008 - the Apricot Picobook Pro, a VIA NanoBook-based netbook.
+In 2008 a new, independent company was launched in the UK, with its first product coming out in October 2008 – the Apricot Picobook Pro, a VIA NanoBook-based netbook.
 However, this suffered from poor reviews and the new Apricot Computers Limited was dissolved in May 2012.